 Parents and Guardians

-Approved Driving Instructors will be allowed to take test-ready learner drivers on motorway driving lessons in a dual-controlled car from 4 June 2018
+Approved Driving Instructors are now allowed to take test-ready learner drivers on motorway driving lessons in a dual-controlled car

 It’s a daunting enough task, helping someone to learn to drive – even without having to think about doing it in a high speed environment, with fast moving traffic and impatient drivers thundering around you.

 Fortunately, we don’t have to take on the challenge of practising with learners on motorways ourselves before the driving test.
 The new rules mean learners can now drive on motorways – but only with an Approved Driving Instructor in a dual-controlled car

 DrivingHub has been designed to help you as parents – or anyone supporting a new or learner driver in their development – steer them in the right direction when it comes to learning about high speed roads.
 You can hop over to the Pupil sections too to watch the videos, take the quizzes and brush up on your knowledge around using high speed roads.

 Private Practice Toolkit

 To best support our learners and new drivers in their driver development (as well as ensuring they have training from a professional instructor) they also need plenty of private practice with you.
 The more practice they have, the more experience they build, and the safer they’ll be once licenced.

 Once ready for driving on high speed roads (always check in with their instructor about what they should be focusing on in private practice), just because you can’t take them on motorways, doesn’t mean you can’t take them on a number of other high speed roads to gain that valuable experience.
 Dual carriageways, high speed rural roads and urban expressways are just as useful in developing their experience of driving in a high speed context.